-OneLearning was established in 2017 and is the Civil Service Learning and Development Centre staffed by Civil Servants and based in the Dept. of Public Expenditure and Reform.
+OneLearning was established in 2017 and is the Civil Service Learning and Development Centre staffed by civil servants.
 In partnership with L&D Business Partners, OneLearning continue to provide training centrally that meets the common business objectives and evolving skills needs of the Civil Service.
-OneLearning enables colleagues regardless of their organisation or location, access to training and development opportunities.
+OneLearning enables colleagues, regardless of their organisation or location, to gain access to training and development opportunities.

 The new Learning Management System (LMS) was rolled out to the majority of Civil Service Bodies in 2019.
-In 2020, OneLearning commenced the introduction of on-demand eLearning which is available on the LMS.
-In addition to On Demand eLearning and face-to-face delivery of training, OneLearning also offer Virtual Live Instructor led training enabling access to courses from anywhere.
+In 2020, OneLearning commenced the introduction of on-demand eLearning, which is available on the LMS.
+In addition to on-demand eLearning and face-to-face delivery of training, OneLearning also offer Virtual Live Instructor led training, facilitating access to courses from anywhere.

 OneLearning open enrolment courses enable the establishment of collaborative networks and shared learning across the Civil Service.
-OneLearning regularly update the Learning Catalogue with new Courses, in addition to updating the content of courses to adapt to the changing needs of the Civil Service.
+OneLearning regularly update the Learning Catalogue with new courses, in addition to updating the content of courses to adapt to the changing needs of the Civil Service.